janpauldahlke/angular-multi-project-scaffolding/README.md

 <br/>

-### 6.2 - Setup Prettier
+### 6.2 - Setting up Prettier

-In to workspace root, create a file named `.prettierrc` with this content:
+In to workspace root directory, create a file named `.prettierrc` with this content:

     {
         "arrowParens": "avoid",